vinc/moros-doom/README.md

 ## License

-DOOM and doomgeneric are released under the GPL, so this port is GPL as well. nanoprintf is public domain (0BSD / Unlicense) and the borrowed musl functions are MIT-licensed.
+DOOM and doomgeneric are released under the GPL, so this port is GPL as well, nanoprintf is public domain and the borrowed musl functions are MIT-licensed.